SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 You can register an account on [ElevenLabs](https://elevenlabs.io) and create an API key for free.
 This allows you to experiment with Eleven labs in the browser.
 Using the API, however, will require a paid subscription.

+Important: *SoX* needs to be installed for the Yandex voice recognition to work and only audio input shorter than 30 seconds may be processed reliably.

 ###### Yandex

 Speech recognition is also supported for Yandex, a Russian search engine and cloud service provider.
 Although Yandex's speech recognition can theoretically be used for any language, it only works reliably for Russian.